SamuelHuylebroeck/HopHopDash/README.md

 ## Known Issues
-enemies contacting walls have their horizontal speed nullified
+enemies contacting walls have their horizontal speed nullified After dash, when touching the ground, horizontal speed is locked to 0

 ##  Focus
 Levels - Tower and Long Run
-Initial Dash implementation

 ## Planned
-Dash
-Enemies
 Movement Tightening